GregValiant/GV-PostProcessors/README.md

 DiscoverSettings:
     NOTE:  This does not generate a gcode file.
 	Goes through "fdmprinter.def.json" and retrieves all the settings and pastes them into the gcode file.
 If a comparison between two Cura versions is being made then it lists all the settings in each version and reports the differences between the two versions.
+This is what I use to update "AddCuraSettings".

 DisplayInfoOnLCD
 	Now included in Cura, it adds some info to the LCD and can bounce that information back to a print server like OctoPrint or PrintRun.